-If you develop a suspected flu-like illness near to a planned study visit, please contact the study team before attending.
+If you develop suspected or confirmed COVID-19 infection near to a planned study visit, please contact the study team before attending.
+If there is concern you have possible COVID-19, the study team may offer you a COVID-19 test.